anika253/SecondBrainApp/notes.md

 connect db and all
-try catch blocks ka use kro idhr try catch block ka use kro jo phat skta h uske lie
+try catch blocks ka use kro idhr try catch block ka use kro jo phat skta h uske lie fromtend ka folder bnaya aur apna ui component bnaya idhr focus on front-end after it making UI components add the folder of frontend to the same workspace
+// shareable link here...
+my brain should be retereivable via a random hash via a shareable link